-For women who have a regular monthly menstrual cycle, the earliest and most reliable sign of pregnancy is a missed period.
+If you have a regular monthly menstrual cycle, the earliest and most reliable sign of pregnancy is a missed period.

-Women who are pregnant sometimes have a bleed similar to a very light period, with some spotting or only losing a little blood.
+In the first few weeks of pregnancy you may have a bleed similar to a very light period, with some spotting or only losing a little blood.
 This is called implantation bleeding.

 Feeling sick during pregnancy